Long Beach Opera

+Opera company in California, U.S.

 Long Beach Opera is a Southern California opera company serving the greater Los Angeles and Orange County metroplex.
 Founded in 1979, it is the oldest continually running opera company in the L.A. area.
 In June 2019 LBO presented the world premiere of The Central Park Five, an opera by Anthony Davis with libretto by Richard Wesley, about the Central Park jogger case.
 The opera won the Pulitzer Prize for Music in May 2020.